piuppi/Proof-of-Concepts/Engineering/README.md

 ### Proof of concept (POC)

-#### CVE-2021-30055 - SQL Injection vulnerability found in Knowage Suite version 7.1 in the analytics driver component when running a report.
+#### CVE-2021-30055 : A SQL injection vulnerability in Knowage Suite version 7.1 exists in the documentexecution/url analytics driver component via the 'par_year' parameter when running a report.

 - Go to **[CVE-2021-30055](SQLi-KnowageSuite.md)**

-#### CVE-2021-30056 - Knowage Suite before 7.4 is vulnerable to Reflected XSS (Cross-Site-Scripting).
-An attacker can inject arbitrary web script in /restful-services/publish' via the 'EXEC_FROM' parameter that can lead to data leakage.
+#### CVE-2021-30056 : Knowage Suite before 7.4 is vulnerable to reflected cross-site scripting (XSS).
+An attacker can inject arbitrary web script in /restful-services/publish via the 'EXEC_FROM' parameter that can lead to data leakage.

 - Go to **[CVE-2021-30056](XSS-KnowageSuite.md)**

-#### CVE-2021-30057 - Stored HTML Injection vulnerability found in Knowage Suite version 7.1.
+#### CVE-2021-30057 : Stored HTML Injection vulnerability found in Knowage Suite version 7.1.
 An attacker can inject arbitrary HTML in "/restful-services/2.0/analyticalDrivers" via the 'LABEL' and 'NAME' parameters.

 - Go to **[CVE-2021-30057](HTLM-Injection-KnowageSuite.md)**

-#### CVE-2021-30058 - Knowage Suite before 7.4 is vulnerable to Cross-Site Script Inclusion (XSSI).
-An attacker can inject arbitrary external script in '/knowagecockpitengine/api/1.0/pages/execute' via the 'SBI_HOST' parameters.
+#### CVE-2021-30058 : Knowage Suite before 7.4 is vulnerable to cross-site scripting (XSS).
+An attacker can inject arbitrary external script in '/knowagecockpitengine/api/1.0/pages/execute' via the 'SBI_HOST' parameter.

 - Go to **[CVE-2021-30058](XSSI-KnowageSuite.md)**